linode/docs/docs/tools-reference/tools/faster-file-navigation-with-autojump.md

 `autojump` is a command line utility similar to `cd`.
 It helps speeds up file navigation by maintaining a history of directories that have been previously navigated by the user.
 If there are directories with the same name, `autojump` maintains a weighted history to favor the most frequently accessed directory.

-## Installation
+## Install autojump

-This guide will cover installation on Linux and OS X. Autojump currently has only limited support for Windows.
+This guide will cover installation on Linux and MacOS.
+Support for Windows [is limited](https://github.com/wting/autojump#known-issues).

 ### Debian/Ubuntu